martinring/thesis/src/4-Timing.md

 finding the right set of trigger transitions.
-The set of trigger transitions should be large enough such that verification tasks can be completed in a timely manner (again, acceptable verification times depend on the concrete use case), but reduced in a way such that no critical transition is included.
+The set of trigger transitions should be large enough such that verification tasks can be completed in a timely manner (again, acceptable verification times depend on the concrete use case) but reduced in a way such that no critical transition is included.
 Trigger transitions might be prohibited by self-verification in case the specification is violated (fails to verify in the concrete instance), so critical transitions should not be included in the set of trigger transitions: e.g. if we verify the existence of an escape route in case of an emergency it is clearly too late to handle failure.
-On the other hand administrative operations like changing access rights are far better suited to be included as trigger transitions, since a potential failure is presented to a trained user of the system.
+On the other hand, administrative operations like changing access rights are far better suited to be included as trigger transitions, since a potential failure is presented to a trained user of the system.
 Lastly, one should avoid transient states (e.g. a user is